-The United States reportedly considered stationing about 4,000 additional U.S. forces in Kuwait to provide enhanced capability to support Iraq, were that necessary.30 At the November 15, 2011, hearing cited above, Joint Chiefs Chairman Dempsey advanced a version of this options saying "it would be my view that we should have some kind of rotational presence [of additional U.S. forces in Kuwait], ground, air, and naval."
-However, suggesting this option has been discarded, deputy National Security Adviser Ben Rhodes told journalists that "There are not really plans to have any substantial increases in any other parts of the Gulf as this war winds down."
-31
+The United States reportedly considered stationing about 4,000 additional U.S. forces in Kuwait to provide enhanced capability to support Iraq, were that necessary.
+At the November 15, 2011, hearing cited above, Joint Chiefs Chairman Dempsey advanced a version of this option, saying "it would be my view that we should have some kind of rotational presence [of additional U.S. forces in Kuwait], ground, air, and naval."
+However, suggesting this option has been discarded, deputy National Security Adviser Ben Rhodes told journalists that "there are not really plans to have any substantial increases in any other parts of the Gulf as this war winds down."

-30 Pauline Jelinek.
+&lt;sup>36 Pauline Jelinek.
 "Kuwait, US Still Talking About Troop Plan."
 Associated Press, November 7, 2011.

-31 "The Cable: Foreign Policy's Josh Rogin."
+&lt;sup>37 "The Cable: Foreign Policy's Josh Rogin."
 Washington Post, December 22, 2011. p.
 17.